Zach-Meadows/simpleMagicAPI/planning/plan.md

 # Plan layout

-- pull most/all data from scryfall-default(on desktop because github doesn't like large files)
+- pull most/all data from scryfall-default(in project folder because github doesn't like large files)
 - cut away excess data, such as web links
 - sort by set to eliminate duplicates, and reduce API size